guillearria/github-success-api/README.md

 ```

 ### Issue Activity
 Returns daily count of opened and closed issues over the last 30 days for the requested repository.
+Will require `JSON.parse(response)`.

 #### Request